Vanilla cupcake recipe from scratch that is super moist, simple to make, and one of my family’s favorite desserts.

 - 2 ½ C chocolate chips melted and then cooled to room temperature

-Scoop the batter into the cupcake pan using a standard size ice cream scooper and bake for 16-18 minutes, or until a toothpick comes out clean. (mine took 17 minutes)
+Scoop the batter into the cupcake pan, filling the liners about 2/3 full, using a standard size ice cream scooper and bake for 16-18 minutes, or until a toothpick comes out clean. (mine took 17 minutes)

 Source: The Cupcake Diaries